hase3b/Deep-Learning-Fall2024/README.md

     * Report: Contains a detailed report outlining the methodology, results, and analysis of the project.
     * Submissions: Contains the models' predictions in the competition-specified format.

-This repo is still in progress...
+This repo is still in progress...need to upload A0, A1, and A2.